mileskent/MATH1554/Master.md

 R^3 and beyond -> parallelopiped and volume
 (assume n by n matrix because we only know how to find determinants for square matrices)

-If det = 0 A isn't invertible
+If det = 0 A is noninvertible

 det Triangular = product of diagonals